swiftlang/swift-org-website/install/windows/_traditional.md

 <div class="warning" markdown="1">
 You must run the following commands using `x64 Native Tools for VS2019 Command Prompt` as administrator.
 The `x64 Native Tools for VS2019 Command Prompt` sets up the necessary environment variables to find the system headers.
-Administrator permission is required to modify the Visual Studio Installation.
+Administrator permission is required to modify the Visual Studio installation.
 </div>

 In order to make the Windows SDK accessible to Swift, it is necessary to deploy a few files into the Windows SDK.